 - dRMM Architects

 Walks can be tailored for special interest groups or to specific areas.
 I’m happy to discuss and advise.

 “Brilliant way of looking at the neighbourhood differently.
 Paul’s amazing knowledge about street trees kept a group ranging from primary school students to pensioners entertained and fascinated.”

 I have delivered talks and keynotes for general and specialist audiences about trees, cities, social history and the urban environment.
 I have worked with:

 - Street Trees for Living

 - London Wildlife Festival

-Please get in touch using the contact form below:
+If you’d like to get in touch, please use the contact form below: